 How leaders can navigate through significant changes

-Any organizational change may have an unsettling impact on employees.
-You can help through thoughtful planning, effective communication, and engaging employees in exploring how changes can be handled in a psychologically safe way.
+Organizational changes can have an unsettling impact on employees.
+You can reduce the impact through thoughtful planning, effective communication, and engaging employees in exploring how changes can be implemented in a psychologically safe way.

 Applying a psychological health and safety lens to change management is a worthwhile investment to support employee performance, loyalty, and buy-in for the changes.